-Improving air quality, protecting water quality and enhancing wildlife protection are among California’s highest priorities, and our public ports have been creating ambitious, innovative and cutting-edge programs which propelled California into the world-leading role of environmental stewards.
+Improving air quality, protecting water quality and enhancing wildlife protection are among California’s highest priorities, and our public ports have been creating ambitious, innovative and cutting-edge programs that propelled California into the world-leading role of environmental stewards.

 California ports employ environmental planning departments to ensure compliance with state, regional, and local regulations.
 In many cases, the ports exceed state and federal requirements.
 They are proud of their efforts to protect our environment, which have had real, visible and lasting benefits.
 The San Pedro Bay is healthier today than it was during the 1970s, due in part to award-winning storm water pollution prevention programs established by our ports.
 Today, the Port of Los Angeles boasts the best water quality of any industrialized port in the world and the number of birds in the San Pedro harbor has more than doubled since the 1970s.
+Across our state, all of California’s public ports have taken action that will significantly reduce harmful air pollution.

 In partnership with the ARB, local air quality management districts, federal agencies, local jurisdictions, regional communities, and industry partners, ports have been particularly focused on air quality improvement efforts over the last decade – a focus that has led to significant emissions reductions and lasting transformations in our goods movement system.